-Get Screened Earlier For Colon Cancer, Urges American Cancer Society
+Get Screened Earlier For Colorectal Cancer, Urges American Cancer Society

 These kits need to be ordered by a doctor; primary-care providers often have them on hand in the office to give to patients, Wender says, or they may be mailed.

 "It's done in the privacy of your own home," he says.
-Patients mail the sample to a research facility which tests for microscopic blood.
+Patients mail the sample to a research facility which tests for microscopic traces of blood.

-If the test is positive, a colonoscopy is recommended, Wender says, but only one in five people test positive for blood in their stool.
+If the test is positive, a colonoscopy is recommended, Wender says; but only one in five people test positive for blood in their stool.

-Typically, these home stool blood tests are repeated every year for good results.
+Typically, these home tests of feces are repeated every year for good results.

 Alternatively, some patients opt for what's called a "virtual" colonoscopy — essentially a CT scan of the colon — which should be done every five years, according to the new recommendations.